 Beans is a freely available theme framework that anyone can use on their WordPress website.

 Whether you want to use Beans as the foundation for your own bespoke WordPress website design or choose from one of the child themes available for this framework, Beans is a flexible option that includes some useful features and properties.
 This includes a fully responsive design, a search engine friendly structure, fast loading code, and easy to follow online documentation.

 The showcase section of the Beans website displays some great examples of the different type of sites you can create with this framework.
 There are also a number of free items available on the Beans website, including Sketch resources and WordPress plugins.

-Ad-supported WordPress themes won’t be for everyone.
-However, if you do want access to a premium framework at no cost, Beans is one option available to you.
+If you’re looking for a high-quality framework at no cost, Beans is certainly one option available to you.

 Unyson has been created by the popular ThemeFuse team and is a free plugin that has all the features and components of the best WordPress theme frameworks.

 Unyson contains many of the essential items that you’ll need to create your own custom WordPress website.
 This includes a drag-and-drop page builder tool that allows you to break free from the constraints of the WordPress post editor and create some truly unique layouts and designs for your website.
 You’ll also find a slideshow tool and a number of pre-built sliders that make adding interactive image and video displays to your website easy.

 Unyson also includes a mega menu tool to upgrade the navigation areas of your website, a portfolio tool for displaying your work, and the ability to create as many sidebars as you need for display alongside specific pieces of content.
 An impressive feature of the Unyson framework plugin is that it includes a backup and restore tool to safeguard your work from user error and data loss.
 There is even an events management tool for sharing important dates with your audience.